NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

 # Examine the current state: Diff

 * `git diff`
-  * Compare changes between modified working tree and latest commit
+  * Compares changes between modified working tree and latest commit
-  * Output is a unified diff similar to `diff -ur file1 file2`
+  * The output is a unified diff similar to `diff -ur file1 file2`

 Later we will learn how to compare other objects (i.e. commits and branches).